 Start position, 1: The correct choke/start throttle setting for warm starting is obtained by initially moving the choke control by pulling the red control outward - upwards.
+(56)

-Air purge, 2: Press the air purge diaphragm repeatedly until fuel fills the diaphragm (at least 6 times).
+Air purge (2): Press the air purge diaphragm repeatedly until fuel fills the diaphragm (at least 6 times).
 The diaphragm need not be completely filled.
+(56)

-Push down the red choke control, 4: This inactivates the choke, which is not needed when starting a warm chain saw.
+Push down the red choke control, 3: This inactivates the choke, which is not needed when starting a warm chain saw.
 However the movement of the start/stop switch will have engaged a high idle, making warm starting easier.

-Pull the starter handle, 5: Grip the front handle with your left hand.
+Pull the starter handle, 4: Grip the front handle with your left hand.
 Hold the chain saw on the ground by placing your right foot through the rear handle.
-(50)
+(57)

-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.
+Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine starts.

 As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by disengaging the throttle lock.
 Disengagement is done by gently touching on the throttle trigger.
 This prevents unnecessary wear to the clutch, clutch drum and brake band.
 Allow the machine to idle a few seconds before giving full throttle.

 There is a simplified start reminder with illustrations to describe each step on the rear edge of the saw (A).
-(50)

-NB!
+(57)

+CAUTION!
 Do not pull the starter cord all the way out and do not let go of the starter handle when the cord is fully extended.
 This can damage the machine.

 Note!
-Reactivate the chain brake by pushing the front hand guard back towards the front handle.
-The chain saw is now ready for use.
+Pull the front hand guard towards the front handle.
+The chain brake is now disengaged.
+Your chain saw is now ready for use.